-Editor's note: Following is an updated version of an article that originally appeared in the April 2013 issue of Informer: The History of American Crime and Law Enforcement.
+Editor's note: The following article originally appeared in the April 2013 issue of Informer: The History of American Crime and Law Enforcement.
 It was initially revised for this website in January 2018, and it was updated in February 2022.

 Police remove Alfredo Santantonio's body from a Brooklyn flower shop.